AirplaneGobrr-Trash/2024-2025-Vex/README.md

 In this example, the `while(true) {}` is the log and will stop the river from flowing, I will show the `while(true) {}` loop after

-Next we do something werid, there is a problem in LVGL where the screen will stop listening for touches, this next code block is ment to minumimise this problem, we run this code during interviews so we can show our brain screen working without having to have a limit switch
+Next we do something werid, there is a problem in LVGL where the screen will stop listening for touches, this next code block is ment to minumimise this problem, we run this code during interviews so we can show our brain screen working without having to have a comp switch

 ```cpp
 if (noCode) return;